gjohansson-ST/attribute_as_sensor/README.md

 ### Options that you can change at any time

+- Value template: Use a template to manipulate the retrieved attribute from the source entity
 - Icon: Icon to use in frontend
 - Device class: Device class (select from list)
 - State class: State class (select from list)